micmejia/bible-dump/AMPC/John/John 18.md

-But when He said this, one of the attendants who stood by struck Jesus, saying, Is that how [^b]You answer the high priest?
+But when He said this, one of the attendants who stood by struck Jesus, saying, Is that how You answer the high priest?